 How do HRAs work?
 If you're wondering how does an HRA works, look no further.
-An HRA, or health reimbursement arrangement, or HRA, is very regulated, but it isn’t too complicated, and its purpose is pretty simple: to help employers and employees afford healthcare coverage without worrying about rising healthcare costs.
+An HRA, or health reimbursement arrangement, is very regulated, but it isn’t too complicated, and its purpose is pretty simple: to help employers and employees afford healthcare coverage without worrying about rising healthcare costs.
 It accomplishes this through reimbursing for health premiums and expenses tax-free.

 While they've been around for a while, HRAs are gaining traction recently among businesses of all sizes due to regulatory rule changes that make them more accessible, flexible and easy to use.

 An alternative to traditional group plans, these 401(K) style benefits put the power in the employees' hands, shifting the risk from the employer and offering more personalization and choice for workers.

 They're also an effective recruitment and retention strategy.

 The way HRAs work is fairly simple.
 First, an employer determines a set budget for monthly reimbursements.
 Then, employees purchase an individual health insurance plan that works for their family.
 Lastly, they submit receipts and get reimbursed on their paycheck.
 These arrangements are tax-free!

 What are the types of HRAs?